near/docs/docs/tutorials/contracts/nfts/8-marketplace.md

 ## Conclusion

-In this tutorial, you went learnt about the basics of a marketplace contract and how it works.
+In this tutorial, you learnt about the basics of a marketplace contract and how it works.
 You went through the [lib.rs](#lib.rs) file and learnt about the [initialization function](#initialization-function) in addition to the [storage management](#storage-management) model.

-You then went through the [nft_callbacks](#nft_callbacks) file to learn about how to [list NFTs](#listing-logic).
-In addition, you went through the some of the important functions needed for after you've listed an NFT.
-This includes [removing](#removing-sales) sales, [updating](#updating-price) the price, and [purchasing](#purchasing-nfts) NFTs.
+You then went through the [nft_callbacks](#nft_callbacks) file to understand how to [list NFTs](#listing-logic).
+In addition, you went through some important functions needed for after you've listed an NFT.
+This includes [removing sales](#removing-sales), [updating the price](#updating-price), and [purchasing NFTs](#purchasing-nfts).

-Finally, you went through the enumeration methods found in the [sale_view](#sale_view) file.
+Finally, you went through the enumeration methods found in the [`sale_view`](#sale_view) file.
 These allow you to query for important information found on the marketplace contract.

 You should now have a solid understanding of NFTs and marketplaces on NEAR.
 Feel free to branch off and expand on these contracts to create whatever cool applications you'd like.
 The world is your oyster!
-Thanks for joining on this journey and don't forget, go team!
+Thanks for joining on this journey and don't forget, **Go Team!**